durczokj/table-comparator-cpp/README.md

     C --> G
 ```
 - `tableA` and `tableB`: Input DFs to be compared.
-- `pkColumn`: The primary key column used for comparison.
+- `pkColumns`: One or more primary key columns used for comparison.
-- `matched`: Contains rows from both tables that match based on the primary key.
+- `matched`: Contains rows from both tables that match based on the primary key(s).
 - `unmatchedTableA`: Rows from Table A without a match in Table B.
 - `unmatchedTableB`: Rows from Table B without a match in Table A.
 - `consistencyTable`: Detailed comparison of matched rows, checking each column.